nmshd/documentation/_docs_explore/22-security.md

 News are full of hacking, spamming, skimming, phishing, or you-name-it attempts.
 Even lives are at stake if hospitals are out-of-order because of malware.
 Users are usually unaware of the security impacts of old devices or outdated software.
 The same applies for organizations just on a much higher scale.
 In addition, the modern cloud world enables misconfiguration and misunderstanding to be one of the topmost reason of data breaches.

 Enmeshed itself handles very private and sensitive information.
 We are aware that security must be one of our topmost priorities.
-And by using Enmeshed, we think that the world would be a lot more secure.
+And by using enmeshed, we think that the world would be a lot more secure.

 # Backbone Security

-Though having a central architecture, Enmeshed cannot access the keys or payload of data within the backbone.
+Though having a central architecture, enmeshed cannot access the keys or payload of data within the backbone.
 Even if there would be a data breach, nobody could really do something with this metadata and encrypted payload.

 For us, security is not only about securing access to data, but making the data itself secure.
 This applies to the whole communication, be it that the data is completely end-to-end encrypted and digitally signed (so that no one could change the data in between) or that the encrypted data is additionally persisted on the backbone for a specific set of time.
 This means, that the encrypted data on the backbone can be accessed by authorized parties (e.g. sender and recipients of messages) as long as it is persisted.
 The Backbone thus acts as a kind of personal archive.